 How Long Is the Incubation Period of the Coronavirus?

 The signs and symptoms of COVID-19 set in between two and 14 days after first exposure.
 It’s this wide range that makes the virus so tricky to contain: People can be walking around with the virus and not know it.

-If you do get COVID-19 symptoms, researchers found that the median incubation period—the time between when you’re exposed to the virus and when the first signs appear—is just over five days, and that a person is most infectious four to seven days after they catch COVID-19, per a study published in the Annals of Internal Medicine.
+If you do get COVID-19 symptoms, researchers found that the median incubation period—the time between when you’re exposed to the virus and when the first signs appear—is just over five days, and that a person is most infectious four to seven days after they catch COVID-19, per a study published in the Annals of Internal Medicine in May 2020.
 The researchers also reported that 97.5% of people who develop symptoms do so within 11.5 days of infection.

 Why Does COVID-19 Seriously Impact Older Adults?

 It’s true: People who are 60 and older are at high risk for serious complications from COVID-19, based on data from Wuhan.
 In the U.S. alone, 68.7 million Americans are 60 and above.

 Why is age likely an issue with COVID-19?
 As you get older, your immune system responds more slowly to infections, which can increase your chance of becoming sick.
 Your immune system has fewer immune cells at 60 and above, so you heal more slowly, too.
 In the U.S.?
 A staggering eight out of 10 deaths from COVID-19 have been in those 65 and older.

 Still, this doesn’t mean younger people shouldn’t remain vigilant, or do all they can to prevent from being infected.
 Out of the nearly 410,000 deaths reported in the U.S. by mid-January 2021, nearly 63,000 people under the age of 65 were included in that grim tally.

 Are Pregnant Women at Higher Risk From Coronavirus?
 What About Newborns?